In this guide, I will show you how to buy Apple shares in six simple steps.

 You should keep in mind, however, that you may face higher costs and charges for investing in a fund.
 This is usually a fee to compensate managers who are overseeing the fund.

 Now, this is where things tend to get slightly more complicated.
-Instead of directly investing in Apple or doing so through a fund, trading derivatives allows you to “bet” on whether the share value of a company will rise or fall.
+Instead of directly investing in Apple or doing so through a fund, trading derivatives allow you to “bet” on whether the share value of a company will rise or fall.

 There are typically two main ways of trading derivatives: spread betting and contracts for difference (CFDs).